danocity/quantumit_codetest/README.md

 See the "Design Document.docx" for list of tools you need to be able to compile and run it.

+NOTE: For simplicity, i am using a SQL Server LocalDB files for this exercise.
+You can convert it to a full SQL Server database using the Code-First migration scripts i included in the project.

 Configuration Notes:

 1) Copy the database files from \CodeTest\App_Data folder to an external folder of your choice.